drawwithcode/2019-group-03-1/README.md

 ###### VISUAL DESIGN
 We choose a Pixel Art style, that is almost entirely based on a 51 width pixels grid.
 The palette tries to evoque a magic ambience, set into the woods, where the magic sword is stuck.
-The principal colour is green, that is then declined in shades of the same green, along with some brown shades.
+The principal colour is green code #8AECA1, that is then declined in shades of the same green, along with some brown shades.
+Everything recalls the natural world that MI AMI Festival tries introduce in the city of Milan.
 As for the info and the structure of the game, we used an off-white colour.

 <p align="center">